UCLALibrary/libcal-proxy/README.md

     mvn docker:run

 This will run the Docker image in the foreground, with the logs being displayed in the terminal.
+You can use Ctrl-C to stop it.

 If you'd like to run it in the background, use: